Special Education Day School Programs

 Students are referred by their local education agencies through the Individualized Education Program (IEP) process.
 The Children’s Guild has two Maryland Non Public Special Education School campuses; located in Baltimore City and Prince George’s County.

-Our programs follows both the Maryland Common Core State Standards and District of Columbia standards and aligns with the curriculum offered by public schools in the communities where The Children’s Guild schools are located.
+Our programs follow both the Maryland College and Career Readiness and District of Columbia standards and aligns with the curriculum offered by public schools in the communities where The Children’s Guild schools are located.
 English and language arts, math, science and social studies are at the center of our teaching.
 Students also receive instruction in physical education, health education, art, music and social skill development.

 The Guild’s instructional approach focuses on project based learning, integrated curriculum and character education.
 Student learning styles differ therefore; each student has an Individualized Education Program (IEP).